 - Abutment: The abutment connects the implant fixture to the denture.
 It is usually a small metal piece that your dentist will secure to the implant fixture.
 It serves as a foundation for the placement of the denture.

 - Denture or Partial: The denture or partial is the visible part of the dental restoration that will resemble natural teeth.
 We will custom create it to match the size, shape, and color of your natural teeth.

 An implant-supported denture will replace several or all of the teeth on the top or bottom arch.
 An oral surgeon will surgically insert up to eight dental implants per arch in the jaw bone.
 Once they have fully fused with the jaw bone, your dentist will secure a custom-made denture.
 The denture can either snap onto the implants, or the dentist can use screws to permanently screw it into place.

 Using teeth implants to secure your denture offers many benefits.
 It will eliminate embarrassing situations when the restoration slips around in the mouth.
 The dental implants will also act as missing tooth roots which prevents bone loss.

 Replacing your missing teeth is key for long-term oral health.
 Dentures provide a great solution to restore your dental health and function.
 Talk to your Dr. Brace if you are considering dentures to replace your missing teeth.
 If you want to learn more, read some commonly asked questions with informative answers about dentures.
 If you have any further questions, please don’t hesitate to call us.

 Am I a candidate for implant-supported dentures?

-Most patients are considered good candidates if they have enough bone tissue left.
+Most patients will qualify for dental implants if they have enough bone tissue left.
 Dr. Brace will provide a thorough dental exam to evaluate all aspects of your oral health and can coordinate any recommended treatment.
-Bone grafting or periodontal therapy treatments are often needed prior to denture treatment.
+You may need bone grafting or periodontal therapy treatments prior to denture treatment.